jhoule86/jhoule86/README.md

 - Finding every possible way to migrate PHP-backed workflows to Python and Java

 ### Pegasystems

+(Re)Writing all of the integration backend code, so you don't have to write any code at all.

 - Coaching Directors, Product Managers, Support Engineers and End-Users on internet technologies and the use of Pega's integration feature set.
   - I gave semi-annual presentations on "what are secure sockets and what versions of TLS should we be supporting (and deprecating) next?"
   - See my efforts to help users report and resolve bugs: